 It’s this attraction – this magical moment – that keep developers chugging along in search of a better way to bring speech technology to video games.

-The Rise: Speech Recognition Meets New Technology
+Speech Recognition Meets New Video Game Technology

 Mass Effect 3

-Traditionally in RPG games, you use your controller buttons to pick phrases from the game’s discussion wheel to direct the flow of the protagonists responses.
-With the added speech recognition technology, player’s can do this with their voice instead.
+Traditionally in RPG games, you use your controller buttons to pick phrases from the game’s discussion wheel to direct the flow of the protagonist’s responses.
+With the benefit of speech recognition technology, players do this with their voice instead.

-It’s more immersive – not only because your yelling actually results in in-game action, but also because you never have to break the cinematic experience to pause your gameplay and jump into an abstract menu screen.
+It’s more immersive – not only because yelling at your screen results in in-game action, but also because you never have to break the cinematic experience to pause your gameplay and jump into an abstract menu screen.

-In-game, you are a “Neuroprober” – a physician who, through the use of cutting-edge technology, is able to enter the surreal subconscious of these victims and solve the puzzles of their minds and unlock the root of their trauma.
+In-game, you are a “Neuroprober” – a physician who, using cutting-edge technology, can enter the surreal subconscious of these victims and solve the puzzles of their minds and unlock the root of their trauma.

-Speaking of cutting-edge technology, the Windows and Mac versions of Nevermind uses biofeedback technology to detect the player’s feelings of stress and excitement while playing.
-“When you start to become scared or anxious, the game will dynamically respond to those feelings, which in turn affects gameplay.
+The Windows and Mac versions of Nevermind use biofeedback technology to detect the player’s feelings of stress and excitement while playing.
+When you start to become scared or anxious, the game will dynamically respond to those feelings, which in turn affects gameplay.